cctbx/cctbx_project/CONTRIBUTING.md

   * Everyone should run t96 after changing code and before committing.

   * If your changes result in failed tests: Review your code and fix the tests.
-Even if they have been written orginally by other developers.
+Even if they have been written originally by other developers.
 If you break code, it is your responsibility to fix it.

   * Fix tests in a timely manner.